RoOLeary/mrmavis-stock-manager/README.md

 ## Notes

 This project allowed me to demonstrate a variety of front-end skills, including state management (Redux), API integration, and responsive design using TailwindCSS.
 The assignment introduced some nuanced challenges—particularly concerning the business requirements—which I navigated while balancing development efforts with real-time data handling.

+#### Syncing Items:
+In a real-world implementation, syncing stock replenishment at the end of each day would require integrating a data source to manage restocking, likely based on a location's output or sales performance.
+This would involve establishing a backend service to track daily inventory updates and replenishing accordingly.

+#### Frontend Appearance:
+Given the scope and complexity of the task, I made a judgment call to focus on the functionality and core business logic rather than investing excessive time on advanced styling.
+The frontend design is kept basic to strike a balance between feature implementation and visual presentation within the time constraints.

 While the timeline was tight, this solution reflects real-world practices and includes a robust set of features for managing product stock and order flows.
 Further enhancements could be made with additional time for polish and further backend integration.